Evangelical Church of the Augsburg Confession in Poland: History

 The Evangelical Church of the Augsburg Confession stems from the Reformation which began in October 1517.
-The first Lutheran sermons took place in 1518, and in 1523 the first Lutheran dean, Johann Heß, was called to the city of Breslau, whence Lutheranism spread through the Polish lands.
+The first Lutheran sermons took place in 1518, and in 1523 the first Lutheran dean, Johann Heß, was called to the city of Breslau, then under Bohemia, whence from Lutheranism spread through the Polish lands.

 In interwar Poland the Evangelical-Augsburg church was the largest Protestant denomination, with about half a million followers, but unlike in post-WWII Poland it was not the only Lutheran church in the country.
 It competed for the hearts of Lutherans living in the territory of the revived Polish state with the Evangelical Union Church in Greater Poland (part of the former Prussian territory), with the Augsburg and Helvetic Evangelical Church in the areas of the Austrian partition, and with other churches.
 Its adherents dominated in the Protestant circles in central Poland, which had formed part of Russia prior to 1918, while the other churches were based in the south and west of the newly established country.
 In 1918 the Lutheran parishes of Cieszyn Silesia were incorporated into the structures of the Evangelical-Augsburg church, raising the overall number of its followers by about 100,000, although about half of these parishes left the church in 1920 when a significant section of the area became part of Czechoslovakia following the Polish-Czechoslovak War of January 1919.
 They were later reincorporated in 1938 when Poland annexed Trans-Olza following the Munich Agreement.

 The greatest challenge for the church before the outbreak of World War II in 1939 was the problem of nationalism, as about three quarters of all adherents in 1939 were German, and the remaining quarter Polish.
 In the diocese of Łódź, largest in terms of the Lutheran population, more than 98% Lutherans were German, while in Silesia, comparable in terms of the number of adherents, more than 80% were Polish.
 German believers accused bishop Juliusz Bursche (bishop from 1936) of Polonizing the church, which faced the danger of a split along national lines.